aboavent/ai-ml-bb-2021/capstone-project/SageMaker + Spark.md

 ![flight delays](https://user-images.githubusercontent.com/1559391/56873334-3c3d4e00-69f7-11e9-8ed6-7f585bae5361.png)

 ## Project Goals
-Your mission is two-fold.
-- Demonstrate how to use Spark for ETL and feature engineering on the input data.
-This will be the airline data and the *optional* Noaa data
-- Leverage Sagemaker for model training and hosting
+Leverage Sagemaker for model training and hosting and implement all requirements as per the Capstone Project Rubric

 ## Data sources
 - On-time reporting data: You can download the zip by year/month